-Objectives 1 and 2 are expected to be achieved as they have been demonstrated at the small experimental plots at the University of Hawaii experiment station.
-The project will scale up to two-thirds of an acre with irrigation, a manageable size for a small farm vegetable intensification production approach.
-On-farm field demonstration days and workshops will be conducted to ensure interested farmers can attend.
-Each workshop will last 4 hours.
-The establishment of the eggplant-mint living mulch will take 6-7 months from seed to the first harvests.
-The field days will be held beginning nine months into the project to demonstrate the experiments and present analyzed results of yield, profits, pest management, post-harvest handling and value-added mint when processed to oil.
+Objectives 1 and 2 were achieved as they have been demonstrated at the small experimental plots at the University of Hawaii experiment station.
+The project was scaled to a 2/3 acre with irrigation, a manageable size for a small farm vegetable intensification production approach.
+On-farm field demonstration days and workshops ensured interested farmers attend and were able to observe the eggplant-mint cropping system.

 The mint was established and plastic mulch laid over plots.
 A split-plot design was employed to establish irrigation regimes with the mulch treatments randomized within the irrigation regimes.
 Weeds were removed by hand as needed.
 An organic turkey manure was applied irregularly.
 Irrigation regimes consisted of a 1-hour, 30-minute, or 15-minute run each day.
 Initially, Burpee ‘Meatball’ eggplant seedlings were planted.
 This particular cultivar was selected as an approach to whole-farm value-added products such as baba ganoush, however, this cultivar did not grow well and suffered substantial injury from mites.
 These plants were removed and replaced with the locally adapted cultivar ‘Poamoho Purple.’

 Eggplant does best at very warm temperatures.
 In the winter months, eggplant is typically slow-growing and yields less.
 The black plastic mulch clearly benefited early eggplant growth and resulted in more yield.
 The mulch may have increased the soil temperature which was more amenable to the eggplant resulting in greater growth and yield.
-Irrigation did not have as great of an effect.
+Irrigation did not have as great of an effect and may have cooled the soil making, depressing eggplant growth and yield.
 The 2019 growing season was wetter with more natural precipitation than 2018.
 Rainfall provided most of the water needs to the eggplant.

 Soil health measurements highlighted a field with good structure and low levels of plant-parasitic nematodes.
 The field contains a diverse nematode community consisting of fungal feeders, bacterial feeders, omnivores, plant parasites, and predatory nematodes.
-A significant change in nematode community over time has yet to be observed.
-We expect the mint to retain structure and increase in diversity and richness compared to the plastic mulch.
+A significant change in the nematode community over time was not observed.

 Educational & Outreach Activities

-The education and outreach activities consisted of individual farm tours/consultations and a workshop.
-Local farmers in the area would be invited or ask to visit the farm and demonstration plots.
-During the farm visits, the growers would be shown the plots and engaged in a discussion of the benefits and challenges of the living mulch.
+The education and outreach activities consisted of individual farm tours/consultations, an in-person workshop, and virtual presentations.
+Local farmers in the area were invited to visit the farm and demonstration plots.
+During the farm visits, the growers were shown the plots and engaged in a discussion of the benefits and challenges of the living mulch.
 Fellow farmers showed interest and enjoyed the smell of the mint in the field.

 Soil health, soil improvement, mulching, weed control